 From big to small and local to global, we’re looking for creative ideas and ventures that have the promise of sustainability and impact.
-Ryerson undergraduate and graduate students (or alumni) from any Faculty – or innovators from the broader community – can apply with their idea.
+Toronto Metropolitan University undergraduate and graduate students (or alumni) from any Faculty – or innovators from the broader community – can apply with their idea.

 Individuals or venture teams can apply with their social enterprise by completing an online application form.
 Our Admissions Committee is made up of faculty, staff, fellow entrepreneurs, and community members and meets each semester (three times per year) to evaluate ventures requesting admission.
 Each application is blindly scored according to the following criteria: